 We opted out of purchasing a standard curriculum (at least for preschool).
 I am basically putting our own together from other home school mom blogs, Pinterest, workbooks (purchased from Dollar Tree, online, etc), my own ideas, as well as suggestions from our HST.

 Another good thing to know, if you are new to charter schools is with purchasing learning materials.
 When you purchase items they fall into two categories consumable and non-consumable.
-Consumables are items that are fully used up or consumed for example; art supplies, ink, toner, paper, etc (see my post “The Ultimate Consumable Idea List for Charter School Funding”)….
-Non- consumables are items that can be reused again and again by other students such as books, games, telescopes, computers etc… With Inspire you keep/ use consumables, but non-consumables have to be returned when your last enrolled child either graduates or you decide to pull them out of the school.
-My husband and I decided we don’t want to worry or be responsible for items that will someday need to be returned (non-consumables).
-We are using funds for classes, field trips, and consumable items.
-Everything else we will purchase with our own money.
-Many parents do decide to use funds for non-consumables which is perfectly fine, whatever works best for your family and your schooling situation.
+Consumables are items that are fully used up or consumed for example; art supplies, ink, toner, paper, classes and field trips, etc (see my post “The Ultimate Consumable Idea List for Charter School Funding”)….
+Non- consumables are items that can be reused again and again by other students such as books, games, telescopes, computers etc… With Inspire you keep/ use consumables, but non-consumables have to be returned when your last enrolled child either graduates or you decide to pull them out of the school. (see my post “The Ultimate Non-Consumable Idea List for Charter School Funding”).
 Inspire has Lending Libraries where you can borrow learning items for free (placing the order online), the Lending libraries get their stocked items from the non-consumables that are turned in when students have finished with them.

 Below I am posting a chart of Charter schools in the Inland Empire of Southern California.
 The schools are listed in ABC order.
 I created this chart while I was in the process of deciding which charter to go with as I could not find a chart or website anywhere comparing local schools.
 I hope this helps you with your decision.
 Also if you are new to homeschooling and are looking for personalized advice and a support system, a great place to look (if you are on FB) are the Facebook groups.
 You can find groups for homeschooling in general, local homeschooling groups or groups for the school you are considering enrolling your child in.
 The information in the chart is correct to my knowledge… Schools change how they do things all the time, if you see anything on my chart that needs to be updated or perhaps a school that should be added on, please don’t hesitate to let me know so that I can keep this post up to date.